alexandermfisher/datasciencecoursera/05 - Reproducible Research/Projects/Activity Monitoring/README.md

  **********

 This is the first course project for the Reproducible Research module a part of the Coursera Data Science Specialization.
-Inclued in this repository is the final project report PA1_template in Rmd, md and html formats.
-The accompanying png files are in PA1_template_files.
-In addtion the data files and a R script with the analysis is included.
+Included in this repository is the final project report PA1_template in Rmd, and md formats.
+In addition the data files and a R script with the analysis is included.

 **********